Taurine as a Sports and Health Supplement

 Article by James Collier BSc (Hons) RNutr – Nutrition Consultant & MuscleTalk Moderator

 Taurine is an amino acid which recently is getting considerable attention as a sports, bodybuilding and health supplement.
-Taurine has also been shown in supplemental doses to have a number of other possible positive benefits in some people; the most common application you'll have seen is its use in sports and stimulant drinks.
+Taurine has also been shown in supplemental doses to have a number of other possible positive benefits in some people; the most common application you'll have seen is its use in sports and stimulant drinks such as pre-workout supplements.

 Chemical structure of taurine: